dirkpuge/glossary/hardware.md

 ## Server

 A server is a computer that is dedicated to managing network resources.
+Typically run in **[headless mode](https://github.com/non-binary/glossary/blob/main/hardware.md#headless-mode)**.

 ## Storage